Responsible to: Executive Director

-- Have an undergraduate degree in education or a combination of formal schooling, self-education, prior experience and on-the-job training;
+- Undergraduate degree in communications, journalism, public relations, or marketing; or a combination of formal schooling, self-education, prior experience and on-the-job training;

-- Have strong organizational skills and a commitment to professionalism, including the ability to multi-task, manage timelines and multiple deadlines;
+- Strong organizational skills and a commitment to professionalism, including the ability to multi-task, managing timelines and multiple deadlines;

 - Demonstrate a proven track record of working harmoniously within teams;

-- Be an independent, energetic, analytical, self-starting and responsible worker, driven by successful, punctual and quality outcomes;
+- Independent, energetic, analytical, self-starting and responsible worker, driven by successful, punctual and quality outcomes;

-- Have the ability to travel in Saskatchewan, and have a valid driver’s licence; and
+- Have the ability to travel in Saskatchewan from time to time, and have a valid driver’s licence; and

 - Be willing to work occasional evenings and weekends.

 We plan to move quickly on filling this position; we would like this position to start by the end of July.
 We will contact shortlisted applicants for interviews and all candidates must complete a written assignment as part of the interview process.